 Typically, the result of an FEA study gives a clean "even" rotor growth pattern.
 However, the reality of the rotor growth behavior can be much more complicated as illustrated in the growth measurement data shown in the Figure-1.
 In real-life, the variations in material properties, positions of the magnet, inherent limitations in manufacturing and assembly accuracies compile into an often uneven and non-uniform rotor growth.
-The uneven deformation results in unbalance and uneven air gap, that does not only impact the motor efficiency but also which degrades operational quality and durability due to the increase in noise and vibration levels.
+The uneven deformation results in unbalance and uneven air gap, that does not only impact the motor efficiency but also degrading the quality of its operation and the durability due to the increase in noise and vibration levels.

 Spin test data serves an important role in providing the critical engineering information to the engineers and designers so that they can make necessary design adjustments in the earlier stage of product development.
-The insights from the test help engineers to fully understand the limitation of the tested design and the implications of the assumptions they made in numerical models.
+The learnings from the test help engineers to fully understand the limitation of the tested design and the implication of the assumptions they made in numerical models.